 Natural rights that cannot be surrendered to the government.

-Any law that alienates such a right would therefore be inherently invalid.
+Therefore, any law that alienates such a right would be inherently invalid.

 Statism destroys initiative & self-worth

 Free enterprise is the voluntary exchange of money for something else of value.
-No money is taken from anyone against their will so long as there are enough companies competing to produce the same goods and services.
-A t-shirt is relatively inexpensive because t-shirts are manufactured, distributed, and sold by a wide number of companies competing for the same consumer business.
+No money is taken from anyone against their will so long as enough companies compete to produce the same goods and services.
+A T-shirt is inexpensive because it is manufactured, distributed, and sold by a sufficient number of companies competing for the same consumer business.

 Therefore,